dfreelon/pyktok/README.md

  - Download full TikTok JSON data objects (in case you want to extract data from parts of the object not included in the above functions)
  - Download TikTok metadata and video from search pages (thanks [@p-bach](https://github.com/p-bach) and [@TimoBaeuerle](https://github.com/TimoBaeuerle))

 This program may stop working suddenly if TikTok changes how it stores its data (see [Freelon, 2018](https://osf.io/preprints/socarxiv/56f4q/)).
+Some functions may require you to be logged in to TikTok.

 R users, check out [traktok](https://github.com/JBGruber/traktok), an R port of Pyktok.